dowdiness/MainVault/Clippings/Colin James - ANF Conversion.md

 title: "Colin James - ANF Conversion"
 source: "https://compiler.club/anf-conversion/"
 author:
-  - "Colin James"
+  - Colin James
 published:
 created: 2025-04-19
 description:
-tags:
+tags: ["clippings"]
-  - "clippings"
+date created: Saturday,2025 April 19th, 4:44:51 pm
+date modified: Friday,2025 April 25th, 5:31:53 pm
 ---

-## ANF Conversion
+# ANF Conversion

 A common intermediate representation used in compilers is that of [A-Normal Form](https://en.wikipedia.org/wiki/A-normal_form).
 The key idea of this representation is that intermediary values produced by expressions become bound to variables.
 The effective result of the transformation is a linearisation of complex expressions which can help in subsequent lowering passes (such as to a lower, three-address code, scheme).
 Example